 There will be a lot of media hype around ROLE MODELS, especially about how funny and how good the acting is.
 Those positive qualities are true, especially in the movie’s clean and more mild parts, but the rest of the movie’s content is too crude or outrageously abhorrent and evil.
 Some filmmakers in Hollywood keep pushing the sexual envelope like this, but the “news” media companies, many of whom are affiliated with the major companies in the entertainment industry, refuse to condemn it, and sometimes even work hard to promote it!
 As the Bible says, they will reap what they sew, and it won’t be pretty when it happens.

+In the comedy ROLE MODELS, a judge orders two pitchmen for an energy drink, Danny and Wheeler, to take part in a Big Brother mentoring program, or face jail time.
+Big mistake.
+Wheeler is assigned to a foul-mouthed fifth grader.
+Danny is assigned to a nerdy teenager obsessed with a fantasy game with pretend swords in local parks.
+At first, the four males don’t get along, but eventually they bond, though not always in good ways.
+Things come to a head when the teenager gets kicked out of the role playing group after the group’s snooty leader lies about the teenager and Danny complains.
+Danny has to decide how important it is for him to make amends and get back in the teenager’s good graces.
 The clean parts of ROLE MODELS are extremely funny, but the rest of the movie contains abundant foul language, crude sexual content, brief nudity, and some drug references.
 What makes the movie completely unacceptable, however, is its mixture of crude sexual references with the character of the fifth grader, who’s obsessed with women’s breasts as well as sometimes spouting obscenities.
 This content really crosses a line.